liemvo/expandable_group/README.md

 #### 3.2 Optional
 * `isExpanded` is a boolean to expand or collapse header. `isExpanded == true` is the header will be expanded and otherwise.
 The default value is `false`.
 * `expandedIcon` and `collapsedIcon` are the widgets for expanded and collapsed state.
+* `headerEdgeInsets` the EdgeInsets of header widget
 ### 4. Examples
 ```
 ExpandableGroup(
     isExpanded: index == 0,
     header: _header('Group $index'),
     items: _buildItems(context, group),
+    headerEdgeInsets: EdgeInsets.only(left: 16.0, right: 16.0)
 )
 ```